 Choice of Home or Hospital Births

-We require those homebirth clients who live rurally to be within thirty minutes of a hospital that offers obstetric services.
-In the event of inclement winter weather and poor road conditions, it may be necessary for rural clients at a distance to come to the hospital for their birth.
+It is recommended that clients living rurally choosing to give birth at home live within thirty minutes of a hospital that offers obstetric services.
+In the event of inclement winter weather and poor road conditions, it may be necessary for rural clients at a distance to go to the nearest hospital via ambulance for their birth.
 If you are a client in our care, your midwife will discuss your choice of birthplace with you.
 Read more about the research and safety of home births.

 Our midwives hold privileges at Cambridge Memorial Hospital.
 Our experienced midwives practice at their fullest scope and are able to order and monitor epidural and oxytocin inductions of labour.

 In rare circumstances, it may be necessary for clients planning a home birth to come to the hospital to give birth.
 Similarly, clients may have to give birth at a hospital other than the one they had planned due to a lack of resources and/or circumstances beyond anyone’s control at the hospital.